skyte/momentum/README.md

-## Calculation
+## Further Remarks

-### Momentum
+### Trading View Momentum Calculator

-Exponential regression is calculated like in this TradingView Indicator: https://www.tradingview.com/script/QWHjwm4B-Exponential-Regression-Slope-Annualized-with-R-squared-Histogram/
+Here you can find a exponential regression TradingView indicator: https://www.tradingview.com/script/QWHjwm4B-Exponential-Regression-Slope-Annualized-with-R-squared-Histogram/
+Note that for some reason they calculate exp(slope) on the already exponential slope so the results will differ slightly.